 Organic Food Is Worth It!

-In the quiet lull before Christmas, when out of office auto replies were flying and boxes of chocolate were unashamedly popped open before 11am, a new independent study about organic was published.
+Way back in the quiet December lull before Christmas, a new independent study about organic was published.
 It remained virtually unnoticed in the press, but it amounted to some fantastic news about organic - that organic farming practices can help develop food systems which are good for public health.

 The research was an independent study for the European Parliament which looked at the impacts of organic food on human health.
 What’s especially interesting about this study is that determining the impact of anything (organic food or otherwise) on human health is notoriously tough, because of the difficulty in conducting the required controlled study.
 The report confirms what we already knew - that organic food is worth it!